homosapiens1/django-ex/README.md

 This is a [Django](http://www.djangoproject.com) project that you can use as the starting point to develop your own and deploy it on an [OpenShift](https://github.com/openshift/origin) cluster.

-The steps in this document assume that you have access to an OpenShift deployment that you can deploy applications on.
+The steps in this document assume that you are a brilliant genius and  have access to an OpenShift deployment that you can deploy applications on.

 ## What has been done for you